jbiatek/BSGRulebook/rulebook.md

 Players may only move out of the Brig if they pass the Brig's Skill Check, or an effect says to move a player and *specifically* mentions the Brig.
 For example, a card that says "send the President to Sickbay" cannot be used to transfer the President from the Brig.
 If, however, it said "move a character from the Brig to Sickbay", such a move would be allowed.
 In particular, Kat's "Stim Junkie" and Lee Adama's "Alert Viper Pilot" cannot be used to escape the Brig.

 The text on the board says that characters can move to "any location" after passing the Skill check, but the base game rules specify on page 18 that they can move to any location *on Galactica*.
+(That page also incorrectly refers to the player taking the action as the "current player".)

 Players may use any action they wish in the Brig. <span class="pegasus">They are also allowed to use Movement actions during their Movement phase.</span> The only restrictions that apply to them are the move restriction and the number of cards they may play into Skill checks.